matarabadanf/Oatmeal/README.md

 ```

 ## Usage
 The current implementation depends on the integrals to be calculated elsewhere.
 In particular, PySCF's integrals were used.
-A custom code to perform integral evaluation was coded, but is currently abysmally slow in comparison to PySCF.
+A custom code to perform integral evaluation was built, but is currently abysmally slow in comparison to other well established codes.
 Still an example of an "dependency-less" SCF calculation can be seen [here](notebooks/Integral%20evaluation/5_My_first_SCF.ipynb).

 For usage examples see see the [Jupyter notebooks](notebooks/).